MadhuV28/P08-DNA-Transcription/README.md

 ● Explore a basic linked queue implementation
-● Practice iterating through a linked list without using an Iterator ● Additional practice with object-oriented programming and unit test development The source code can be found in the 'P08/src' folder.
+● Practice iterating through a linked list without using an Iterator ● Additional practice with object-oriented programming and unit test development The source code can be found in the 'P08/src' directory.